tobbik/lua-t/docs/T.Pack.rst

    1 it does not deal with alignment
    2 it can parse and serialize to Bit wide resolution

-t.Pack preferably works on t.Buffer objects, because they are mutable.
+T.Pack preferably works on T.Buffer objects, because they are mutable.
 This way for each write the Lua interpreter does not have to create and internalize a new string.

 t.Pack format strings
 =====================